What type of learner are you? Read below to find out and for information on how to get started!

 - Learning on your schedule.
 Whether it's at 5:00am, during the day, or midnight, online learning is suited to your busy schedule

 - Learn from wherever you are.
 Whether you are in Iraq, the beaches of Cancun, or right here in Great Bend, online learning is wherever you are

 - Online classes are very well organized and contain numerous learning opportunities

 - You can attend class in your PJs.
 Where else can you go and learn in most comfortable clothes?

 Online learning is a useful and convenient way to get your education but it certainly has disadvantages depending on your learning style.

 - In most online courses there is no face-to-face contact with instructors or students.
 A majority of the contact with your teacher and fellow students is done thru e-mail, phone, or chat rooms within your course.

 - Online learning takes discipline.
 Since you don't actually physically attend your class, you are required to attend (log-in) to your class to keep up with the material

 - Expense.
 Usually online courses are a little more expensive then on-site classes.
 However, at Barton our classes are definitely affordable when compared to other online opportunities.

 So there you have it, the brief pros and cons of online learning.
-If you still are unsure if online learning is for you or you are ready to get started, give us a call or click on any of the links to the right.
+If you still are unsure if online learning is for you or you are ready to get started, give us a call or e-mail.